 The continuing trend is for young adults to leave the islands for further education or employment purposes.

 The situation in the Outer Hebrides is however more marked than elsewhere in Scotland.
 The Outer Hebrides population also has a higher percentage of individuals in the older age groups and correspondingly less in the younger age groups.
-In 2012 the average age of residents in the Outer Hebrides was five years older than in Scotland (46 to 41 years).
+In 2014 the average age of residents in the Outer Hebrides was six years older than in Scotland (47 to 41 years).

 The only large town in the Outer Hebrides is Stornoway (Steòrnabhagh) with approximately 7,500 people.
 Approximately 29% of the total population of the Outer Hebrides, around 8,000 people, live within the Greater Stornoway area encompassing Laxdale (Lacasdal), Sandwick (Sanndabhaig) and Newmarket.
 The remaining population is scattered throughout over 280 townships.
 Stornoway is the only settlement, which can really be described as having any 'urban' characteristics.